gecrooks/modern-python-template/README.md

 ## Tag and release

 Assuming everything went well, you can now upload a release to pypi proper.
 We can add a [github workflow](.github/workflows/python-publish.yml) to automatically upload new releases tagged on github.
-The only additional configuration is to upload `PYPI_USERNAME` and `PYPI_PASSWORD` to github as secrets (under you repo settings).
+The only additional configuration is to upload `PYPI_USERNAME` and `PYPI_PASSWORD` to github as secrets (under your repo settings).

 ## Extras: requirements.txt
 The `setup.cfg` file specifies the minimum versions of dependencies.
 But for testing and deployment it can be useful to pin the exact